MAKING HISTORY

 WHy Vote?

-Voting for judges is of paramount importance to everyday Angelenos as their decisions hold immense power.
-Judges are tasked with making crucial decisions that have the potential to completely disrupt people's lives.
+Judges are tasked with making crucial decisions that have the potential to completely disrupt a person’s life.
 Whether it's determining the outcome of a criminal trial, settling a contentious custody battle, or upholding the constitutionality of a law, judges have the ability to shape and define our society.
-By electing progressive judges, we ensure that our communities are safer.
+By electing progressive judges, we can ensure that our communities are met with increased public safety.

 Progressive judges prioritize justice, fairness, and equality, working towards dismantling systemic biases and prejudices.
 Their commitment to upholding the rights of all individuals ensures that our communities become safer and more inclusive for everyone, irrespective of their background or circumstances.